cisco-asp-web/LTRMSI-3000/lab_5/lab_5-guide.md

  - host01
  - host03

-1. Copy updated pytorch-srv6-plugin files to the Ubuntu *host* containers.
+1. From a *topology-host* terminal session copy updated pytorch-srv6-plugin files to the Ubuntu *host* containers.

    *hopefully this step won't be necessary because we took care of it the night before the lab*